County Health Officials Confirm

 2 Earlier Deaths Are Included

-This new case brings to 54 the total positives in Mohave County.
-There are now 19 positive confirmed cases in the Lake Havasu City area, including two earlier deaths, 30 in Kingman, and 5 in Bullhead City.
+These nine new cases bring to 45 the total positives cases in Mohave County.
+There are now 17 positive confirmed cases in the Lake Havasu City area, including two earlier deaths, 24 in Kingman, and 4 in Bullhead City.

 The best ways to prevent the spread of COVID-19: